sylvaincom/github_tutorial/README.md

-# GitHub lab: Working with git and GitHub
+# GitHub lab: Working with GitHub Desktop

 > Forked from https://github.com/mathurinm/github-assignment, a project started by Mathurin Massias, Thomas Moreau, and Alexandre Gramfort.